rloutlaw/JavaSDKDocs/outlawSDKDocs/concepts.md

 }
 ```

-## Reactive patterns and Observables

-Anudeep - get the list

 ## Builders, not constructors

 You don't need to call constructors to work with the management API as it uses a Builder pattern with a fluent interface to create objects for you to use.
 For example, the entry-point Azure object: